albertoZurini/youtube-dl-multiple-playlist-sync/README.md

 # What is this?

-Script that automates downloading of multiple YouTube playlist with youtube-dl (in reality yt-dlp).
+Script that automates downloading of multiple YouTube playlists with youtube-dl (in reality `yt-dlp`).

 # How to use this?